projectsesame/sesame/design/custom-request-timeout.md

 # Background

-Contour supports custom request timeout and custom retry attempts via [Ingress Annotations](https://github.com/projectsesame/sesame/blob/main/docs/annotations.md).
+Sesame supports custom request timeout and custom retry attempts via [Ingress Annotations](https://github.com/projectsesame/sesame/blob/main/docs/annotations.md).
 We wish to expose the same same functionality has been requested via IngressRoute as well.

 Additionally, request and retry behavior apply to any interaction that